 One week from today, RootsTech 2019 kicks off at the Salt Palace Convention Center in Salt Lake City, Utah.
-As I’m packing my bags, I’m making plans and check it twice in hopes that I’ll have a fantastic experience.
+As I’m packing my bags, I’m making plans and check them twice in hopes that I’ll have a fantastic experience.
 Let’s chat out what’s new and how to plan for next week’s event.

-If you’re interested, join in the conversation during our livestream on Friday, 22 February on YouTube where we’ll chat about this in more detail.
+If you’re interested, join in the conversation during our livestream on Friday, 22 February, on YouTube, where we’ll chat about this in more detail.
 The conversation begins at 3 PM Eastern at this link.

 Here are some promises and tips RootsTech promises for this year’s conference